Light

 Pot Size

-Spider plants like to be root-bound in small pots.
-Don't worry about re-potting - the roots have taken up the entire pot and the plant’s rhizomes have popped out of the soil.
+What size pot for a spider plant: A spider plant likes to be root-bound in a small pot.
+Don’t worry about re-potting until the roots have filled the entire pot and the plant’s bulbous tubers have popped out of the soil.
+Small pots encourage more “babies.”

 Pruning